-The Presidential Palace in Khartoum.
-The Khartoum government, including the presidency, and the southern government need to agree on what will happen to the country's oil revenues when the current wealth sharing agreement comes to an end in 2011 available.
+The oil production and sales figures upon which the revenue sharing depends should be verified by independent third party audit and by legislation that requires oil companies to disclose their payments.
+The audit should go back to 2005, to the start of the wealth-sharing agreement, and its results should be made publicly available.
 The proposed legislation would create two sets of figures: what the companies say they pay and what the government says it receives, allowing one set of figures to be verified against the other.
 This would allow both parties to the peace agreement as well as Sudanese citizens to have more confidence that the financial transfers made under the wealth-sharing agreement are correct, which is essential to building trust between north and south.